syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-ASP-NET-MVC.md

 # Convert Word document to Image in ASP.NET MVC

 Syncfusion Essential DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **convert a Word document to Image in ASP.NET MVC**.
+Using this library, you can **convert a Word document to image in ASP.NET MVC**.

-## Steps to convert Word document to Image in C#:
+## Steps to convert Word document to Image in C#

 Step 1: Create a new ASP.NET Web Application project.

 ![Create ASP.NET MVC application in Visual Studio](ASP-NET-MVC_images/CreateProjectforConversion.png)

-Step 2: Select the MVC application
+Step 2: Select the **MVC** application.

 ![Create ASP.NET MVC application in Visual Studio](ASP-NET-MVC_images/MVC.png)